MariosGkMeng/Straightforward-Obsidian2Latex/README.md

 - `PARS['📂']['tex-file']`
 - `PARS['📂']['list_paths_notes']` (create that text file in this path as well, otherwise you'll receive an error)
 - `PARS['📂']['BIBTEX']`: this is only the name of the bibtex file.
 By default, it is to be included in the same path as the latex file
+- `PARS['📂']['equation_blocks']`: this is the path that contains your equation blocks (see [here](#adding-equations) on how it works).
+It is meant to speed up the searching, due to the fact that if you have a large vault, it would take time.
+However, this folder will only be parsed, if the note that contains the equation is not in the list of `PARS['📂']['list_paths_notes']`.

 ### ▶ ▶ HOW TO RUN